tlovett1/custom-contact-forms/README.md

 Build beautiful custom forms the WordPress way.

+__Note: Version 6.0 breaks backwards compatibility.
+This means you will need to rebuild your forms when upgrading to 6.0.
+It's worth it; I promise!__

 ## Purpose

 The problem of form creation in WordPress has been tackled many different ways.
 Custom Contact forms handles forms the